netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ## Help!

 The help has been enhanced to provide examples for each command and option.
-You can type `oc netobserv help` for the general help message or request help on a specific command, such as `oc netobserv metrics help`, to get its options list.
+You can type `oc netobserv help` for the general help message:

 ```sh
 $ oc netobserv help